 For the three pilot municipalities, the service provider is expected to develop a detailed operational action plan with tailored recommendations

+All the work done in this assignment remain the property of SALGA, CoGTA and/or the respective municipality.

 TIMELINES

 The overall project is expected to take approximately twelve [12] months from the initiation date.